What is chlamydia?

-Sexually active young people are at higher risk for contracting a chlamydia infection.
-This is due to behaviors and biological factors common among young people.
-Therefore, CDC recommends all women younger than 25 years of age and older women with risk factors be tested every year.
-Of course, at any time any women or men with STD symptoms should be checked for chlamydia.
+Young sexually active people are at higher risk for contracting a chlamydia infection due to common behavioral and biological factors.
+Therefore, CDC recommends that all women younger than 25 years of age and older women with risk factors be tested every year.
+Of course, at any time any woman or man with STD symptoms should be checked for chlamydia.

 Why be treated for chlamydia if an infected person is completely asymptomatic?

 Any known symptomatic or asymptomatic individual infected with chlamydia must be treated due to the following reasons: